flippont/simple-program-editor/README.md

 - Delete a gate by dragging it to the right hand side, or by selecting it and pressing `delete`.
 - Create new gates by pressing the create button, and naming the gate and specifying the colour.
 - The colour of the LEDs can be cycled by pressing the `space bar`.
-- Press `control and S` to save, `control and L` to load.
-The same thing can be done by clicking on the respective buttons.
+- Press `control and S` to save.
+The same thing can be done by clicking on the respective button.
 - `Left click` on a wire to delete.

 Based on a [video series](https://youtu.be/QZwneRb-zqA?feature=shared) by Sebastian Lague.
 Just wanted to see what it will look like in JavaScript.
 I'm planning to add more stuff like a gate filter in the future.
 Might also be cool to have a pre-built binary - base 10 system.
+SR latches still aren't supported.

 Link to: [Github Pages](https://flippont.github.io/simple-program-editor/)